GodSpeakDev/GS_APP/README.md

 There are no analytics for the mobile app.

 # Source Code
-Source code for both the Dashboard and Mobile Application are in a Github repository.
-We can supply this code either as a zip file or give the new firm access to the repository for them to migrate to their own Git repository.
-One note: for the mobile app the iOS code is in branch “develop” and the Android code is in the branch “develop_android.”
+Source code for both the Dashboard and Mobile Application are in a GodSpeak's Github repository.

+One note: for the mobile app the iOS code is in branch “master_ios” and the Android code is in the branch “master_android.”